anuszka/anuszka.github.io/index.md

 ## Research

+* Statistical analysis of Raman hyperspectral imagery, classification of spectra using Machine Learning
+* Methods for deconvolution of the point spread function from the microscopic 3-D image using non-traditional  machine learning (optimization by differentiable rendering)
 * Software development for automated detection and analysis of bacterial clusters in microscopic 3-D images
 * Modeling of biological evolution
 * Stochastic gene expression